 The creation of these assets will take a lot of time, money, and effort.
 The initiative will likely take you away from focusing on other potentially valuable projects—that website redesign project you’ve been meaning to tackle, a historical blog optimization effort, or perhaps an overhaul of your email lead nurturing campaigns.

-What if you spend a full month creating the pillar page only nobody cares about it?
+What if you spend a full month creating the pillar page only to discover that nobody cares about it?
 What if it doesn’t rank?
 What if you don’t see a rise in traffic?
 Or, just as bad, you see a rise in the wrong kind of traffic?

 1. Choose the Buyer Persona that you should target first.

-So first things first: This is about them, not you.
+So first things first: When you begin thinking about a pillar page you need to remember that this is about them, not you.

 Now that we have that out of the way, let’s think about which of your buyers you should focus on first.